 - Grade 12 Sociology

-The Department is also taking a lead role in preparations for the Remembrance Month and the Remembrance Day Assembly and, in honour of the centenary of the Battle of Vimy Ridge, some of our teachers are leading a trip to France and Belgium in honour of this event in April 2017.
+The Department is also taking a lead role in preparations for the Remembrance Month and the Remembrance Day Assembly.
+We working in conjunction with all majors to put on our 5th annual Because I am a Girl show entitled “Our Feminism: A United Resistance.”
 We are also preparing for the Black History Month events in February 2017.